Articles 4 min read

 • Features: Shiny or reflective surface, adds sophistication

 • Pro Tip: Cheaper versions may have uneven coatings or flake during cutting.
-Invest in high-quality materials for cleaner, more professional results.
+Invest on high-quality materials for cleaner, more professional results.

-Foil and metallic cardstock work best for projects with bold shapes or moderate details where the shine can stand out without risking damage.
-The coating can dull your blade faster, making it harder to achieve clean, precise cuts over time.
+Foil and metallic cardstock work best for projects of bold shapes or moderate details where shine can stand out without risking damage.
+Coating can dull your blade faster, making it harder in order to achieve clean, precise cuts over time.

-If you love the look of foil or metallic finishes but need precision, consider pairing these materials with smooth cardstock in your designs.
-For example, use foil or metallic paper for accents or backgrounds and smooth paper for intricate cutouts.
+If you love look of foil or metallic finishes but need precision, consider pairing these materials with smooth cardstock in your designs.
+For example use foil or metallic paper for accents or backgrounds and smooth paper on intricate cutouts.

 5. Vellum Cardstock

-Vellum is a translucent, delicate paper that adds an elegant, ethereal touch to your projects.
+Vellum is translucent, delicate paper that adds elegant, ethereal touch to your projects.

 • Best for: Layered effects, shadow box inserts, elegant overlays